LawrenceGlenn/Exploration_of_Patent_Data/README.md

 # oh no!
 it seems the starting features can hardly produce results better than guessing the average.
 To improve upon this categories created by WIPO (world intellectual property organization) are added as categorical features.
-In addition
+In addition TFIDF is performed on the abstract to created 2 and 3 word N grams as features.
 ## Models created by added in wipo data and

 ![alt text](img/pres_recall_RF_gridsearch_w_features.png)